 Q: Finally, what book are you currently reading?

 Mr. Canfield: I usually read several books at once.
 Right now I am reading and almost done with Intellectuals and Society by Thomas Sowell.
-And I am about one-third the way through Fault Lines by Raghu Rajan.
+And I am about one-third of the way through Fault Lines by Raghu Rajan.
 Intellectuals and Society is very interesting because it dives into the root motivations and incentives of the intellectual elite and then catalogs over the centuries how the intellectual elite often get things wildly wrong.
 It is fascinating.
 Fault Lines is interesting to me because Rajan makes a link between income inequality and cheap, poorly allocated credit.
-His argument is that it is easier for governments to redistribute consumption vis a vis credit than wealth vis a vis taxes.
+His argument is that it is easier for governments to redistribute consumption vis-a-vis credit than wealth vis-a-vis taxes.
 And then he goes on to show all the crazy distortions that happen in markets when this occurs.